 This site is explicitly named after the catfisher.
-Social Catfish specializes in helping people who think they may be being catfished.
+Social Catfish specializes in helping people who think they may be being catfished by helping you perform a catfish image search.
 They have a depth of experience with victims of catfishing and state of the art technology to assist you in getting to the bottom of this terrible situation.

 There are tens of thousands of people online every second searching for true love.
 It is possible to find your soulmate online, but you need to be aware and take precautions against becoming a victim of being catfished.
 Social Catfish is here to assist you in whatever is necessary to protect yourself from being taken advantage of ad staying one step ahead of being catfished.

 No sales pitches, no games, and one-click unsubscribe.